traas-stack/holoinsight-docs/docs/src/en/dev-guide/log/README.md

 ## agent/stat.log
 This log file contains the 'stat' event of log monitor task.
+These logs will be printed at the first second of every minute.

 Example:
 ```text